vardekapp/Vardek/README.md

 ## Widgets

-Eight widgets ship bundled, curated and fixed at install.
+Six widgets ship bundled, curated and fixed at install.
 Drop your own into `~/Library/Application Support/Vardek/widgets/` and rescan — no app update needed.

 **Add-on widgets:** install more after the fact — no app update — from